FidelityInternational/cicimages-tools/CONTRIBUTING.md

 ### Getting started
 **Note:** Before going any further do the following:
 - `cd YOUR_CLONE_OF_THIS REPO`
-- `source ./bin/env`
+- `source ./bin/.env`

 On the command line navigate to the place where the you intend to create your new exercise.
-For example, if you want to create a new exercise for ansible.
+For example the, if you want to create a new exercise for ansible.
 Navigate to correct location within the CIC exercise directory structure and run `exercise create exercise_name`.
 This command will create a skeleton exercise directory with the all the files that you are likely to need.
 ```
 Creating new exercise: exercise_name
 Created: exercise_name/tests